nxskok/pasias/docs/03-data-summaries.md

 The website [http://www.mayoclinic.org/diseases-conditions/premature-birth/basics/definition/con-20020050](http://www.mayoclinic.org/diseases-conditions/premature-birth/basics/definition/con-20020050)
-says that ``a premature birth is one that occurs before the start of the 37th week of pregnancy'', which is exactly what we found.
+says that "a premature birth is one that occurs before the start of the 37th week of pregnancy", which is exactly what we found.
 (Note that I am citing the webpage on which I found this, and I even made it into a link so that you can check it.)
 The Mayo Clinic is a famous hospital system with locations in several US states, so I think we can